Learn to Cook Like a Chef: The Ultimate Guide for Professional Cooking

 - Don't fear MSG, either (yes, really) — MSG (monosodium glutamate) has been been unjustly villified to the point of infamy over the last fifty or so years (this course blog from Cornell University concisely explains why).
 In truth, MSG occurs naturally in a number of foods including certain cheeses, meats, tomatoes, mushrooms and seaweed.
 Though the stigma against MSG is lifting, it's still fair to say that many chefs or restaurants in the West avoid the ingredient for its lingering reputation.
 If you're cooking a meat or savory dish at home, however, and feel that your dish is lacking something indefinable, a pinch of MSG could be what you're looking for to make the savory flavors pop.

 - Embrace high heat when needed — If your culinary comfort zone on the burner dial is around a medium but you want your vegetables crisp, your steaks seared and your soups or sauces thick, it's time to be brave and use high heat.
-Heat is a tool, and as with any culinary tool, the key is knowing when and how to employ it to achieve your desire effect.
+Heat is a tool, and as with any culinary tool, the key is knowing when and how to employ it to achieve your desired effect.
 For the utmost tenderness in a roast, for instance, low heat is preferable.
 For a deep, brown crust, high heat is the ticket as the outside will cook much faster than the inside.

 - Never underestimate the power of presentation — The eyes may not have a direct physiological influence on the taste buds, but presenting your food in an attractive manner can certainly impact how eager your guests are to eat it and how much pleasure they take in the entire experience.
 When learning how to cook like a chef, learn to see like one, too.
 Search for ingredients with complementary colors.
 Put finished dishes in serving bowls rather than spooning out from the cookware they were prepared in.
 Experiment with different arrangements to find the presentation for a particular dish that makes you and everyone at the table salivate the most.